pglen/hsencfs/README.md

 ## Additional Versions:

  The industrial version of this project is available upon request.
-Please send a message to the author. (see SourceForge page)
+Please send a message to the author. (see SourceForge page Update: this github page)

 // EOF